cs3157/recitations/A-Unix/unix-editors-compiling.md

 ### Basic Navigation ###

-When you log into clic, your current (working) directory will be `/home/your_uni`.
+When you log into CLAC, your current (working) directory will be `/students/your_uni`.
 Check this by typing:

     pwd